fragandi/CURITutorialDevelopment2025/Notes/June 5th.md

 * Wrote the introduction to the book.
 * **Note:** *Sam should add everyone to the repo*
 * Marcus spent too much time on PreTeXt local, but it is ok, and now he'll record what he did so future people are not so confused.
+### Moving Forward
+* We all got M2 codespace set up on the cloud
+ * Marcus and gordie got it working.
+ * Sam also has it working
+ * Sasha is doing sasha
+Here's a joke: what do you call a pig that has legs? ... josh.